izderadicka/xapi-back/README.md

 * update config file (~/.xapi-back.cfg or /etc/xapi-back.cfg)  with details about hosts connections (sorry but passwords are in cleartext for now - so for security reason it's better have config file in your home directory with 0600 access) and root of your backup directory
-* xb list -  test that you connect to hosts and see VMs list
+* xb hosts -  test that you connect to hosts and
+* xb list  - see all VMs available on your host(s)
 * go to [xapi-back homepage](http://zderadicka.eu/projects/python/xapi-back-simple-xen-backup-tool/) for more details

 LICENSE